 There is also a location that proponents argue is a match for Elim with its 12 wells and many palms.

 Researchers who support Jabal Maqla as Mount Sinai disagree over the exact spot where the Red Sea Crossing is said to have taken place.
 The most favored candidate is Egypt’s Nuweiba Beach, followed by the Straits of Tiran by Sharm el-Sheikh at the bottom of Egypt’s Sinai Peninsula.

-DTRF continually researches the historicity of the Exodus, along with other topics related to synthesizing Biblical history and science with current historical and scientific understandings.
+DTRF continually researches the historicity of the Exodus, along with other Biblical topics, synthesizing/harmonizing Biblical history and science with current historical and scientific understandings.